 - Recognize your loved one's presence in the family.
 Rituals such as lighting a special candle, sharing stories, or setting a place at the table for your loved one brings them into the holiday season with you and keeps their memory alive,

 Children may have big questions:

 Children may feel guilty about looking forward to a holiday.
 Because you seem sad, they may think that they should be sad too.
 They may want to avoid the holiday entirely.

-- Share memories... even through the tears.
-Let them know that it is alright to say the person's name and talk about them.
+Share memories... even through the tears.
+Let them know that it is all right to say the person's name and talk about them.

 Get children involved in your plans.
 Helping with decorating, making crafts, or cooking will give them a sense of control.
 Children need to be hugged, held and cuddled, and know there will always be someone to love and care for them.